tukkek/sc2-campaign/README.md

 ## Campaign generation

 The layout of the campaign map is generated randomly, with a 50% chance of each tile representing a battle or not.
-On a small number of maps, these tiles may not connect all the way through from bottom to top - on those cases either generate a new campaign by reloading or consider distant tiles to be connected as needed.
+On a small number of maps, these tiles may not connect all the way through from bottom to top - on those cases either generate a new campaign by reloading; consider distant tiles to be connected as needed or to try to win an economic vicory instead.

 Race placement is simple but effective in generating maps that make some common-sense at an eye-glance.
 An expansion-simulation generation phase works by turns, until every open tile is occupied.
 During each turn: